 Earlier this month, a 14-year-old Venzel Richardson was shot to death on the South Side of Chicago.
 After the shooting one of the commanding officers in the district asked for a list of all gang leaders in the surrounding area.
 After receiving that list, he visited their homes requesting they stop the shootings.

-They give contacts for jobs, social services referrals, and they also try to speak to family members too as well as encouraging the gang members to stay out of trouble.
+They give contacts for jobs and social services referrals, and they also try to speak to family members too as well as encouraging the gang members to stay out of trouble.

 I believe that this intervention could work because community policing is a widely held best practice model.
 However, since 9/11, police departments have moved away from the community policing model which allocates funding to preventive programs in favor of militarization.
 As a result of increased funding from Homeland Security, police departments started purchasing tanks, armored cars, and more firepower while decreasing funding to community policing prevention programs.
 According to the Community Policing Dispatch website by the US Department of Justice, community policing should be one prong of a two-prong approach acting as counter balance to enforcement.